-About Scale and mail gauntlets and mittens
+About Chain mail gauntlets and gloves

 This section contains different models of the scale and mail gauntlets for hand protection.